PatrickF1/dotfiles/.dotfiles_meta/README.md

-git reset --hard to get changes to materialize make sure can edit dotfiles in ~Code/dotfiles how to propogate changes after editing dotfiles to ~
+git reset --hard to get changes to materialize make sure can edit dotfiles in ~Code/dotfiles how to propogate changes after editing dotfiles to ~ warnings about git add -A and deleting untracked files